Sustainsys/Saml2/README.md

 ## Protocol Classes
 The protocol handling classes are available as a public API as well, making it possible to reuse some of the internals for writing your own service provider or identity provider.

+##Debugging
+For versions v0.20.0 and later the nuget packages include symbols and source link definition pointing to this github repository.
+To enable stepping from your code into the AuthServices code in Visual Studio, ensure that the "Enable source server support" options is checked in Tools...Options...Debugging